Madame-Aehm/CAB-Project-4-Spikes/spike6/notes.md

 ## Password Verification

-We will need to use `bycrypt.compare()` to check whether a plain text and a hashed text are actually the same string.
+We will need to use `bcrypt.compare()` to check whether a plain text and a hashed text are actually the same string.
 We'll write and export a short function now, so that it's there for us when we want create a user log-in.
 This function will return a `boolean`:

 ```js
 export const verifyPassword = async (password, hashedPassword) => {